-There are few structures that can be considered as diving resorts in the vicinity of Komodo National Park: Komodo Resort on Sebayur Island, Angel Island Eco Resort on Bidadari Island and Kalimaya Dive Resort in the cost of Sape; and all these dive resorts operate year round.
-Follow the link to book or see details of each resort.
+There are few structures that can be considered as dive resorts in the vicinity of Komodo National Park: Komodo Resort on Sebayur Island, Angel Island Eco Resort on Bidadari Island and Kalimaya Dive Resort in the coast of Sape, and all these dive resorts operate year round.

 Komodo Resort, Sebayur Island

 Komodo Resort is ideally located in Sebayur Island next to Komodo National Park and open to diving year round

 Angel Island Eco Resort, Bidadari Island

 Angel Island Eco Resort is on a private island on the edge of Komodo National Park and open to diving year round

 Kalimaya Dive Resort, West Komodo

 Kalimaya Dive Resort on Sape is open to diving year round